Words by Chris Istace, Canadian Travel Writer

 Cowichan Valley Trail

-The southern location in our round up of Cowichan Valley riding destinations is the Cobble Hill Recreation Area where you are able to experience 26 km over 28 beginner and intermediate trails.
-Black-diamond riders: Wolf Trail will provide you a fun challenge!
+The southern location in our round-up of Cowichan riding destinations is Cobble Hill.
+Here riders can experience 26 km over 28 trails that are geared towards beginner and intermediate riders.
+Black Diamond riders aren’t left out as the Wolf Trail provides a fun challenge.

-A unique feature found on Cobble Hill is the Cleasby Bike Park.
-The bike park allows young and new riders a fun, safe environment to practice their bike skills.
-The mountain also has washroom facilities and a bike wash station.
+The unique feature found on Cobble Hill is the Cleasby Bike Park make it unique to the region.
+The bike park allows young new riders a fun safe environment to practice their bike skills.
+The mountain also offers washroom facilities and a bike wash station.

-With its proximity to the City of Duncan and nearby Maple Bay and Cowichan Bay, the forest of Mt.
-Tzouhalem is the oldest and most developed riding area in the region.
-For over 25 years, locals have been building trails and riding this diverse mountain.
-Mt.
-Tzouhalem has over 40 trail segments amounting to over 36 kms of trail for you to explore.
-Many recent improvements have been completed under the management of the Municipality of North Cowichan and through the efforts of the Cowichan Trail Stewardship Society.
+With its close proximity to the city of Duncan and nearby Maple Bay and Cowichan Bay, the forest of Mt Tzouhalem is the oldest and most developed riding area in the region.
+For over 25 years locals have been building trails and riding this diverse mountain.
+Many recent improvements have been completed with more to come under the management of the Municipality and efforts of the Cowichan Trail Stewardship Society.

 The bike trails on Maple Mountain are the result of passionate riders working with the local municipality to build a world-class riding destination.
-Story trails, Xylem Climbing Trail, and Maple Syrup have become go-to places to test your skills and stamina with a near-18 km loop from top to bottom, challenging even the most-skilled riders.
+Story Trails, Xylem Climbing Trail and Maple Syrup have become the go-to place to ride to test your skills and stamina with a near 18 km full loop from top to bottom, challenging the most skilled of riders.

-Boardwalks, bridges, mossy bluffs, totems, techy rocky terrain, flowing creeks, and well-maintained trails await you.
-The site has ample parking with easy highway access and washroom facilities.
-There are currently 15 trail segments spanning over 27 kms with endless route options depending on your skill, fitness, and time.
+Boardwalks, bridges, mossy bluffs, totems, techy rocky terrain, flowing creeks and well-maintained trails await your visit.
+Ample parking with extremely easy highway access and washroom facilities are a few of the extras found on site.
+There are currently 29 trail segments spanning over 36 km with endless route options depending on skill, fitness and time available.

-Learn more about Maple Mountain’s history and the Cowichan Trail Stewardship Society’s efforts, supported by the Municipality of North Cowichan, that have put riding here on the world stage in this FrontLines article: Maple Mountain and the Cowichan Trail Stewards.
+Learn a bit more about Maple Mountains history and the Cowichan Trail Stewardship Society’s efforts supported by North Cowichan that have put riding in Cowichan on the world stage.

 Find Your Way Around Cowichan Bike Trails

-To find your way around the mountain-bike trails in the Cowichan Valley, visit the Trailforks website or download their app for real-time navigation.
-Trailforks is a mountain-bike trail database and management system for riders, trail builders, and associations.
-Users can contribute data, then local trail associations have control to approve and curate it, ensuring the most-accurate information.
+For finding your way around the trails in Cowichan it is recommended to visit the Trailforks website or download the app for your mobile device for real-time navigation.
+Trailforks is a mountain bike trail database & management system for riders, builders & trail associations.
+Users can contribute data and then local trail associations have the control to approve and curate the data.
+This ensures the best, latest and accurate data.